carolynvs/drakespec/README.md

 1. A domain-specific language for declaratively defining CI/CD pipelines

-1. Runtime requirements for CI/CD platforms that execute those pipelines
+1. Requirements for software products that produce, consume, or execute those pipelines

 Open source and commercial CI/CD platforms (and related tools) are both permitted and encouraged to adopt support for this specification.